kmsgnnew/vision_transformer_numpy/README.md

    * test_epoch_interval     : Interval for running test set

 ## Testing Numpy Implementation
 Unit tests are available for submodules and can be run using `python -m unittest discover test/`.
 Forward and backward propagation implemented in NumPy is benchmarked against PyTorch here.
-.
-Both forward and backward propagation is implemented in numpy.